Gaius-Augustus/learnMSA/README.md

 ![alt text](https://github.com/Ung0d/MSA-HMM-Analysis/blob/main/fig/boxplots_sp_homfam.png?raw=true)

-On ultra-large data we produce alignments with better accuracy and are (occasionally multiple times) faster than state of the art aligners.
+On ultra-large (millions of sequences) data we produce alignments with better accuracy and are (occasionally multiple times) faster than state of the art aligners.
 We think that our tool can be a first step towards a future-proof framework for ultra large MSA that lends itself to a variety of opportunities for further improvements.

 ***When should I use it?***